LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/hello-world/README.md

 Woo hoo!
 You’ve begun to program!

-For a tour of the CS50 IDE you can go <a href="http://cdn.cs50.net/2015/fall/psets/1/pset1/pset1.html#hello_c" target="_blank">here</a> and check out the video!

 ##### Congrats!

 You just wrote your first program!
 You also (unknowingly) completed a portion of <a href="http://cdn.cs50.net/2015/fall/psets/1/pset1/pset1.html#hello_c" target="_blank">Pset 1</a>!

+For a tour of the CS50 IDE you can go <a href="http://cdn.cs50.net/2015/fall/psets/1/pset1/pset1.html#hello_c" target="_blank">here</a> and check out the video.